EOSgithub/linked-blog-starter-md/EH - Relic Compendium.md

 ---

 Symbiosis Set (Usable by: Druid or Nature 7+) Wickerbone Behemoth T1: Once per long rest or by expending a wild shape you can turn into a behemoth for 10 minutes, while in this form: Your arms count as clubs, each under the effect of the shillelagh spell.
 Whenever a creature damages you with an attack, all creatures within 5 feet take 1d4 magical piercing damage.
-At the start of your turn  regain hit points equal to half the damage taken since the previous turn, up to a maximum of two times your Nature modifier.
+At the start of your turn  regain hit points equal to half the damage taken since the previous turn, up to a maximum of 3x Wis or 2xNature modifier.

 Grafted Powers T1: You learn the shillelagh cantrip and choose one of the following grafts: Bear Back (Size+, Wisdom added to Strength checks), Deer head (Adv. on Perception and Survival), Goat Hooves (Adv against prone, Climbing Speed).
 While transformed you are considered under the effect of the barkskin spell.